Gulbarga Fort: History

-The fort and the Gulbarga district were a part of Kingdom of Hyderabad under the Nizams rule.
-After India became independent in August 1947, Hyderabad state was annexed to the Indian union in 1948.
+The fort and the Gulbarga district were a part of Hyderabad State under the Nizam's rule.
+After India became independent in August 1947, Hyderabad State was annexed to the Dominion of India in 1948.
 In 1956, the Indian state of Hyderabad was partitioned among neighbouring states along linguistic lines and renamed as Andhra Pradesh (now Telangana).
 Most of the Gulbarga district became part of the then Mysore State, later renamed Karnataka, excluding two taluks, which were given to Andhra Pradesh.

+Inscription

+Upon entering the Jamia Masjid, inscriptions in Deccani Persian language are found on the left and right walls of the main entrance.

 Geography

 It is located on a plateau land in the northeastern part of Karnataka.
 Krishna River and Bhima River drain the district.
 The soil formation in the region is predominantly of black cotton soil.

 Fort is in the drought prone district and experiences a meagre average rainfall of 777 mm with only 46 normal rainy days.

 Climate is dry and cold in the winter but summer is hot.
 South west monsoon brings rains.
 Temperature during summer is a high of 45 C, the minimum recorded in winter is 5 C.